ni/grpc-teststand-api/Server/WindowsService/Readme.md

 ## Publishing the Windows Service

 Publish the service using one of the following methods:
-* Open a command prompt in `Examples/Server/WindowsService/` and run the following command:
+* Option 1: Open a command prompt in `Examples/Server/WindowsService/` and run the following command:
 `dotnet publish -c Release -r win-x64 --sc -o <Output Directory>`
-* Publish in Visual Studio
+* Option 2: Publish in Visual Studio
     1. Open `Examples/Server/WindowsService/TestExecWindowsService.sln` in Visual Studio.
 Open the .sln file.
 Do not select Open Folder.
     2. In the **Solution Configurations** drop-down menu, select **Release**.
     3. Click **Build>Publish Selection**.